streamlit/docs/content/streamlit-cloud/share-your-app/index.md

 By default an app deployed from a private repository will be private to the developers in the workspace.
 A private app will not be visible to anyone else unless you grant them explicit permission.
 You can grant permission by adding them as a developer on GitHub or by adding them as a viewer on Streamlit Community Cloud.

 Once you have added someone's email address to your app's viewer list, that person will be able to sign in and view your private app.
 If their email is associated to a Google account, they will be able to sign in with Google OAuth.
 Otherwise, they will be able to sign in with single-use, emailed links.
-Streamlit sends an email invitation with a link to your app is sent every time you invite someone.
+Streamlit sends an email invitation with a link to your app every time you invite someone.

 <Important>